leolee2017hk/transferMoneyAPI/README.md

 A port 8080 is open in localhost

 ### Examples
-To submit authorized requests, add the below head in the request
+To submit authorized requests, add the below header in the http request
 ```
 Authorization: Basic c3lzdGVtOmFiYzEyMw==
 ```